 Scalloped potatoes are one of my favorites.
 But traditionally they are unevenly cooked, the sauce is either too dry or too soupy, and its really a crap shoot what you get at the end.
 This recipe takes all the guesswork and anxiety out, and in the end you will enjoy the easiest and most delicious Scalloped Potatoes you’ll ever eat!
 I promise….

-The basic concept is to precook the onions & potatoes with a hint of garlic, in the cream sauce, and then bake in a casserole or small individual casseroles, with some shredded cheddar cheese on top for about 15 minutes.
+The basic concept is to precook the onions & potatoes with a hint of garlic, in a cream and chicken broth sauce, and then pour into a casserole or small individual casseroles, add some shredded cheddar cheese on top and bake for about 15 minutes.
 That’s it!
 It’s like boiling potatoes for mashed potatoes only in a cream sauce.
+And you control the thickness of the sauce.
 Who can’t do that?
-And, you can even control the heavy cream, by using a light cream, and you can thicken if necessary with a little cornstarch.
+And, you can even control the heavy cream, by using a light cream, and you can thicken if necessary with a little cornstarch and use low fat milk.

 As with any recipe, the right tools make the job easier.
 Instead of hauling out the food processor, I used a Mandoline, which I laid on top of the stock pot I used to cook the potatoes in, and sliced. the job was super easy and the slices were all the same size.
 When you slice the potatoes by hand, the slices are all over the place in thickness.
 Using a food processor or Mandoline, makes the job super easy, and they will cook evenly in the sauce.
 There are a variety of slicers out there for all different price ranges, so you shouldn’t have a problem finding one to suit your needs.